Scott-Rowland/ct-wipe-certifier/README.md

 ## What It Does

-CT-Wipe produces deterministic, tamper-evident certification artifacts for destruction events.
+CT-Wipe produces deterministic, tamper-evident certification artifacts for destruction.

-Verification is independent, reproducible, and fail-closed.
+Verification remains independent, reproducible, and fail-closed.

 ## Verify It Yourself (30 seconds)